UICIDEAS/IDEA_130_F23/README.md

-# IDEA 410: Interdisciplinary Capstone for IDEA Majors
+# IDEA 130: Intro to Game Studies

 ### Overview for Fall 2023